stuycs-gh-classrooms/nxtm-p00-pd09-e-m/README.md

   - The permittivity of free space $\textmu_0 = 4\pi*10^{-7} \frac{Tm}{A}$ (While coding, I will try to substitute with 0.01 and figure it out from there)

 - Does this force require any new information to be added to the `Orb` class?
 If so, what is it and what data type will you use?
-  - Charges of each orb(boolean)
+  - Charges of each orb
+    - If I make a more complex model, charges will be floats (composed of ints multiplied by elementary charge)
   - If each orb is divided into electrons and protons, then they will exert both electrostatic and magnetic forces since they are moving charges
   - Initially, I will try with only single electrons to keep it simple
-  - If I make a more complex model, charges will be ints that include negative and positive signs, and charges will also depend on size and mass

 - Does this force interact with other `Orbs`, or is it applied based on the environment?
   - It is an Orb-Orb interactive force